junxit/us-congress-bills-110/metadata.md

 - 2007-06-06 — Mr. Hinojosa moved to suspend the rules and pass the bill.
 - 2007-06-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6018-6019)
 - 2007-06-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6018-6019)
+- 2007-06-07 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.